vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[6]autoplay/page.md

 muting the media.
 Try to encourage the user to either play or unmute the media themselves to avoid a poor experience.

-## Autoplay

-We manually handle autoplay so we can detect when it fails.
-Therefore, ensure you set `autoplay` on the media component instead of the underlying provider like so:

 {% code_snippet name="autoplay" highlight="html:1|react:5" /%}

-{% callout type="danger" %}
-The `autoplay` attribute on the `<audio>` or `<video>` element will take priority over the `preload` attribute.
-Never set this attribute because it will break the loading process.
-{% /callout %}

 ## Styling